 - Salary Actions Paused: In accordance with directives from the UC Office of the President, all in-process and new salary-related actions (including salary adjustments pursuant to reclassifications, equity requests and stipends) are paused through June 30, 2021.
 The university also will pause all existing stipends from July 1, 2020, through June 30, 2021.

-- Hiring Freeze: As of June 8, 2020, UC Merced has placed a six-month hold on all new and backfill hires, including limited and contract hires.
+- Position Control: As of June 8, 2020, UC Merced has placed a six-month hold on all new and backfill hires, including limited and contract hires.
 The university also has halted all recruitments, if no offer has been extended, even if some or all the candidates have been interviewed.

 - Maximum Vacation Accruals: On June 29, UC President Napolitano approved a temporary increase to a four-month extension for eligible staff, effective retroactively from June 1 through Dec.
 31, 2020.